 When you think of Valentine’s Day, you probably don’t think about estate planning, but we do!
 We see the depth of our clients’ love for their families everyday as they put an effective plan together — a plan from which they may never see the benefits.
 A plan that will give their loved ones peace at a time of great loss and grief.

-Here are seven reasons why our staff sees estate planning as a great act of love:
+Here are seven reasons why our team views estate planning as a great act of love:

 - It provides protection at every stage of the game.
 You’ve worked to protect your children throughout their life — when they learned to walk, when they learned to drive, even after they moved out.
 Creating an effective estate plan is another way we can protect our kids.